$E_n$-cell attachments and a local-to-global principle for homological stability: Cell attachments

-\begin{convention}In this section we fix the fibration $\theta$ and monoid of charges $C$, and hence suppress them from our notation whenever convenient.
-For example, if we mention charged algebras, we mean $C$-charged $\cdt$-algebras.\end{convention}
+In this section we define $\cdt$-cell attachments and study their effect on homology.
+For the remainder of this section, we fix the tangential structure $\theta \colon W \to BO(n)$ and the monoid of charges $C$, and hence suppress them from our notation whenever convenient.
+For example, if we mention charged algebras, we mean $C$-charged $\cdt$-algebras.